 - 1. The student must have an IEP that "prescribes special education, transition planning, transition services, or related services through 21."
 This means that, because of the disability, a student must need continued education and services. - 2.
 The student must be enrolled in one of several specific programs.
 Refer to the chart on this page for programs and their descriptions.
 Students with disabilities who earn a standard diploma and do not defer are NOT eligible for any further services from the school district.
 While in deferment status, students may have flexible scheduling.
-For example, they may not be going to school every day, or they may have a shorter daily schedule.
-Student attendance is expected however, students may request their diploma during the deferment time period and exit high school.
+Deferment programs may have schedules that differ from the regular school schedule.
+For example, deferment programs may meet two or three days a week or may meet every day and have an early dismissal time.
+Students are expected to attend during the scheduled program time.